valkey-io/valkey-doc/commands/zrange.md

 The optional `LIMIT` argument can be used to obtain a sub-range from the matching elements (similar to _SELECT LIMIT offset, count_ in SQL).
 A negative `<count>` returns all elements from the `<offset>`.
 Keep in mind that if `<offset>` is large, the sorted set needs to be traversed for `<offset>` elements before getting to the elements to return, which can add up to O(N) time complexity.

 The optional `WITHSCORES` argument supplements the command's reply with the scores of elements returned.
-The returned list contains `value1,score1,...,valueN,scoreN` instead of `value1,...,valueN`.
+In RESP2 the returned list contains `value1,score1,...,valueN,scoreN` instead of `value1,...,valueN`.
 Client libraries are free to return a more appropriate data type (suggestion: an array with (value, score) arrays/tuples).

 ## Index ranges